marcelnishihara/gspread-tools/README.md

-# gspread-tools
+# GSPREAD TOOLS

-Set of Python 3 functions to make easier to work with Google Sheets API based on Gspread
+Set of Python functions to make easier to work with Google Sheets API based on `gspread`